cosmoscout/cosmoscout-vr/plugins/csp-stars/README.md

 # Stars for CosmoScout VR

 A CosmoSout VR plugin which draws 3D-stars loaded from catalogues.
 For now, it supports the Tycho, the Tycho2 and the Hipparcos catalogue.
-This plugin is built as part of CosmoScout's build process.
-See the [main repository](https://github.com/cosmoscout/cosmoscout-vr) for instructions.

-This is a default plugin of CosmoScout VR.
-Hence, any **issues should be reported to the [main issue tracker](https://github.com/cosmoscout/cosmoscout-vr/issues)**.
-There you can add a label indicating which plugins are affected.

 ## Configuration